AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Stop\>
- Stops the current cue progression.
+ Stops/freezes the current cue fades.
+See [Running a cue list](../cue-lists/cue-list-playback.md/#running-a-cue-list).

  ---
 ## \<Through\>
- Used when selecting ranges of items (e.g. Fixture 1 Through 5 not 3).
+ Used when selecting ranges of items.
 See [Selecting fixtures and dimmers by number](../controlling-fixtures.md/#selecting-fixtures-and-dimmers-by-number-channel).

+ Example: \<Fixture\> 1 \<Through\> 5 \<not\> 3 selects fixtures 1, 2, 4, 5

  ---
 ## \<Time\>
- Show the Times menu.
+ Show the Times menu which is used to set cue timing.
+See [Fade times](../cues/cue-timing.md/#fade-times-and-fixture-overlap).

  ---
 ## \<Undo\>
  Undo the last action (an Undo list is shown in the system prompt).
+See [Undo/Redo](../titan-basics/other-parts-of-the-touch-screen.md/#undoredo).

  ---
 ## \<Unfold\>
- followed by playback Select, splits out a cue list or chase onto the playback faders so each cue/step can be edited individually.
+ followed by playback **Select**, splits out a cue list or chase onto the playback faders so each cue/step can be edited individually.
+See [Editing a chase using unfold](../chases/editing-a-chase.md/#editing-a-chase-using-unfold).

  ---
 ## \<Update\>